MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-helm.md

 ---
 title: Install existing applications with Helm on Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn how to use the Helm packaging tool to deploy containers on Azure Kubernetes Service on Azure Stack HCI or Windows Server clusters
+description: Learn how to use the Helm packaging tool to deploy containers on Azure Kubernetes Service on Azure Stack HCI and Windows Server clusters
 services: container-service
 author: mattbriggs
 ms.topic: article
-ms.date: 04/20/2022
+ms.date: 05/19/2022
 ms.author: mabrigg
 ms.lastreviewed: 1/14/2022
 ms.reviewer: scooley